 Phuket, Thailand’s iconic island destination now features two of Asia’s biggest races.
 The premier race, Laguna Phuket Triathlon and Ironman Thailand, a new addition to the Ironman scene.
-2016 saw me grab a late entry into the Ironman Thailand while on holiday in Thailand.
+2016 saw me grab a late entry into the Ironman Thailand while on holiday with my family.
 We arrived on Phuket the day of Laguna Phuket triathlon which is Asia’s first and longest running triathlon.
 I gave myself a couple of weeks to acclimatise to the tropical Phuket heat and explore this resort island before race day.
 It was still a tough day!
 Note to self, more time to adjust next time, for my next race, Ironman Malaysia, I took this into account and trained and acclimatised in Viietnam for 3 months before the race.

 Laguna Phuket Triathlon and Phuket Ironman Thailand

 These 2 events, Laguna Phuket Triathlon and Ironman Thailand, are actually two totally different races run over consecutive weekends, both on the Laguna beach grounds but in no way related to each other.

 Confused?
 I was and initially thought I’d got the wrong date and missed my race.

 The first race is Laguna Phuket triathlon, now in its 24th year, unique in not just age but also in distance raced.
 Not an olympic nor a long course, this race mixes up the distances to give you a 1.8km swim, 50km bike and a 12km run.
 The swim is also both in the ocean (salt water) and a lagoon (fresh water), which gets mixed reviews.
 Apparently the elephants are also washed in the same lagoon.